Lacrymology/states/fail2ban/doc/pillar.rst

 Available options are "pyinotify", "gamin", "polling" and "auto".
 This option can be overridden in each jail as well.

-pyinotify: requires pyinotify (a file alteration monitor) to be installed.
+* pyinotify: requires pyinotify (a file alteration monitor) to be installed.
   If pyinotify is not installed, Fail2ban will use auto.

-gamin:     requires Gamin (a file alteration monitor) to be installed.
+* gamin: requires Gamin (a file alteration monitor) to be installed.
   If Gamin is not installed, Fail2ban will use auto.

-polling:   uses a polling algorithm which does not require external braries.
+* polling: uses a polling algorithm which does not require external libraries.

-auto:      will try to use the following backends, in order:
-           pyinotify, gamin, polling.
+* auto: will try to use the following backends, in order: pyinotify, gamin, polling.

 Default: ``False`` - use auto backedn.